virtualmartire/learningcurves/README.md

 A privacy preserving, ultralight ML visualization tool.

 ## todos
-- sample data loadble from the instructions page
+- drag and drop for loading
+- pinch-to-zoom for mobile
 - rectangle zoom for PC
-- pinch-to-zoom for mobile
 - google analytics
 - outy design
 - SEO